gkutiel/tvpy/README.md

 > tv-download The.Peripheral
 ```

-Download (Hebrew) subtitles for a tv show:
+Download subtitles for a tv show:
 ```shell
 > mkdir The.Peripheral
 > tv-subs The.Peripheral